zapfelr/job-spy-remix/job-spy-remix-prd.md

 - Simple user profile with basic information: preferred job departments and location -Users can delete their accounts and all associated data for GDPR/CCPA

-### 2. Change detection and scraping
+### 2. Job data and change detection

-- We centralize scraping of job pages twice daily for all companies on our site
+We'll start with a few main vendors: Ashby and Greenhouse.
+Ashby has a public URL to get jobs from job boards -- here's an example: curl https://api.ashbyhq.com/posting-api/job-board/{JOB_BOARD_NAME}?includeCompensation=true
+Greenhouse has a public URL to get jobs from job boards -- here's an example: https://boards-api.greenhouse.io/v1/boards/{company_name}/jobs

+- We pull data from these APIs hourly
 - The MVP will have approximately 500 companies to start.
-- As a rule, we want to capture every change.
-This means we prioritize having no false negatives, realizing this may result in some false positives.
-False positives are acceptable, but should be minimized where possible.
-- We primarily scrape using simplescraper.io
-  - We also scrape using puppeteer/playwright for any sites that simplescraper.io cannot handle
 - We detect changes for:
   - New job listings (additions)
   - Removed job listings (removals)
     - If a job is removed from the jobs page, it is marked inactive, but users will see it as "removed" to avoid duplicate postings.
     - If a job with an existing externalId reappears after being marked inactive, it is reactivated by setting status: active.
 This generates an "added" change card, treating it as a new appearance on the job page.
 If the title or location differs from the last active version, a "modified" change card is also generated to reflect the update.
-  - Modified job information (changes to title, location).
-This should be an exact string comparison for the title and location.
+  - Modified title -- This should be an exact string comparison for the title
-- For now, job descriptions are not scraped or stored for the MVP
+  - Modified location -- This should be an exact string comparison for the location
 - This change detection acts as the single source of truth for each company's changes
 - Retention for these changes is 90 days
-- URLs that fail to scrape or become inaccessible will be marked as "error" status to admins only
+- Should the API fail for any reason, it should be marked as "error" status to admins only
 - One retry attempt automatically.
-After one retry attempt, any URLs in error status will be addressed manually by admin.
+After one retry attempt, any in error status will be addressed manually by admin.

 ### 3. Change Cards

 The UI is centralized around the idea of job change cards.
-Each time one of our scrapes results in changes for a specific company, a change card is created to capture those changes.
+Each time we see a change for a specific company, a change card is created to capture those changes.
 - The change card includes:
   - Company name and logo
   - Change type (added, removed, modified)